fieldtrip/website/reference.md

 # Reference documentation

-The reference documentation is provided here for your convenience.
-This page lists the most important FieldTrip functions by category.
+This page links to the reference documentation for the most important FieldTrip functions, organized by category.

-A complete overview with all configuration options is available in the [configuration index](/reference/configuration).

 If you are looking for the papers that describe the algorithms implemented in FieldTrip, please look at the [references to implemented methods](/references_to_implemented_methods).

+A complete overview with all configuration options is available in the [configuration index](/configuration).

 Note that this reference documentation is identical to the help text that is displayed in MATLAB when you type "help functionname".